 What to pack for a city trip: The perfect city trip packing list!

 A city trip is a lot of fun!
 Packing your backpack or suitcase is less fun.
 At least that's how we feel.
-To make packing easier in the for you, here is our packing list for city trips.
+To make packing easier for you, here is our packing list for city trips.

 Since traveling is part of our job, we now have a pretty good routine when packing and unpacking.